-Table 44: Pragma directives summary
+Table 40: Pragma directives summary

-Pragma directive Description location Specifies the absolute address of a variable, or places groups of functions or variables in named segments message Prints a message object_attribute Changes the definition of a variable or a function optimize Specifies the type and level of an optimization printf_args Verifies that a function with a printf-style format string is called with the correct arguments register_bank Sets the register bank for an interrupt function required Ensures that a symbol that is needed by another symbol is included in the linked output rtmodel Adds a runtime model attribute to the module scanf_args Verifies that a function with a scanf-style format string is called with the correct arguments section This directive is an alias for #pragma segment segment Declares a segment name to be used by intrinsic functions STDC CX_LIMITED_RANGE Specifies whether the compiler can use normal complex mathematical formulas or not STDC FENV_ACCESS Specifies whether your source code accesses the floating-point environment or not.
-STDC FP_CONTRACT Specifies whether the compiler is allowed to contract floating-point expressions or not. type_attribute Changes the declaration and definitions of a variable or function vector Specifies the vector of an interrupt or trap function
+Pragma directive Description diag_remark Changes the severity level of diagnostic messages. diag_suppress Suppresses diagnostic messages. diag_warning Changes the severity level of diagnostic messages. error Signals an error while parsing. include_alias Specifies an alias for an include file. inline Controls inlining of a function. language Controls the IAR Systems language extensions. location Specifies the absolute address of a variable, or places groups of functions or variables in named segments. message Prints a message. object_attribute Adds object attributes to the declaration or definition of a variable or function. optimize Specifies the type and level of an optimization. printf_args Verifies that a function with a printf-style format string is called with the correct arguments. public_equ Defines a public assembler label and gives it a value. register_bank Sets the register bank for an interrupt function required Ensures that a symbol that is needed by another symbol is included in the linked output. rtmodel Adds a runtime model attribute to the module. scanf_args Verifies that a function with a scanf-style format string is called with the correct arguments. section This directive is an alias for #pragma segment. segment Declares a segment name to be used by intrinsic functions.
+STDC CX_LIMITED_RANGE Specifies whether the compiler can use normal complex mathematical formulas or not.
+STDC FENV_ACCESS Specifies whether your source code accesses the floating-point environment or not.
+STDC FP_CONTRACT Specifies whether the compiler is allowed to contract floating-point expressions or not. vector Specifies the vector of an interrupt or trap function. weak Makes a definition a weak definition, or creates a weak alias for a function or a variable.